erinosb/HTSF_workshop/01_RNAseq_alignment.md

 ## Options to modify

 Tophat is really flexible!
 It has a lot of options!
-Depending on your experiment, you may want to change some of the default settings to something that is more efficient, works for your specific organism, or
+Depending on your experiment, you may want to change some of the default settings to something that is more efficient, works for your specific organism, or annotation version.

 **Useful flags to adjust**
 + **-o/--output-dir <string>** The output directory.
 Change this for every sample.